alexch/codelikethis/public/lessons/oo/oo_js_encapsulation.md

 # Encapsulation?

 Unfortunately, in JavaScript, *any* code with a pointer to an object can see *all properties* of that object.

-This means that true encapsulation is difficult, since all instance variables are public, not private.
+This means that true encapsulation is difficult, since all properties are public, and none are private.

 One way to make truly private variables is below, however...